kjvbrt/glossary/glossary/H.md

 ## HLT: High Level Trigger {#HLT}

 Software trigger.
 Software that decides if data from the detectore gets written to storage or thrown away.
+Trigger Studies for FCC are in its early stages and no implementations exist yet

 ## HS06
 HEP-wide benchmark for measuring CPU performance based on the [SPEC2006 benchmark](https://www.spec.org).